dway123/clip-motw/explainer.md

-# Mark of the Web Explainer
+# Clipboard Mark of the Web Explainer

 ## Author: